We’ve created a 3 free Elf on the Shelf arrival letters for families who are joining in on the fun this year.

 You can find our matching Elf on the Shelf Return Letters here.

-Sign up for my new Crafts and Printables blog newsletter if you want to be notified when the other letters are available to download!
+Sign up for my new Crafts and Printables blog newsletter if you want to be notified when new printables are available to download!